Significant-Gravitas/AutoGPT/docs/content/AutoGPT/configuration/options.md

 ## Environment Variables

-- `AI_SETTINGS_FILE`: Location of the AI Settings file relative to the AutoGPT root directory.
-Default: ai_settings.yaml
 - `AUDIO_TO_TEXT_PROVIDER`: Audio To Text Provider.
 Only option currently is `huggingface`.
 Default: huggingface
 - `AUTHORISE_COMMAND_KEY`: Key response accepted when authorising commands.
 Default: y
 - `ANTHROPIC_API_KEY`: Set this if you want to use Anthropic models with AutoGPT